DimgbaIfeanyi/Data-Analytics-Portfolio/README.md

 - Created interactive charts in Tableau

--Developed a dashboard for key insights
+- Developed a dashboard for key insights

 ## Project Files (what's in this folder)
 - `Bellabeat-fitness.Rmd` — The RMarkdown source (code + narrative).